mayazahrouni2/Medical-Prescription-Analysis-Medication-Question-Answering-Chatbot/README.md

 # Medical Prescription Analysis & Medication Question-Answering Chatbot

 ## Overview
-This project implements an end-to-end intelligent system for analyzing medical prescriptions provided as text or images and enabling safe, explainable, and patient-oriented question-answering about prescribed medications.
+This project presents an end-to-end intelligent system for analyzing medical prescriptions provided as **text or images**, and for delivering **safe, explainable, and patient-oriented question answering** about prescribed medications.

-The system is designed to handle noisy OCR outputs, handwritten prescriptions, and ambiguous medical notation by combining OCR, Large Language Models (LLMs), semantic similarity search, Retrieval-Augmented Generation (RAG), and Explainable AI (XAI) techniques.
+The system is designed to handle **noisy OCR outputs**, **handwritten prescriptions**, and **ambiguous medical notation** by combining:
+- Optical Character Recognition (OCR)
+- Large Language Models (LLMs)
+- Semantic similarity search
+- Retrieval-Augmented Generation (RAG)
+- Explainable Artificial Intelligence (XAI)

-The primary objective is to extract structured medication information and provide reliable medical explanations grounded in verified drug databases.
+The primary objective is to extract **structured and validated medication information** and provide **reliable medical explanations grounded in verified drug databases**.

+To support real-world usage and deployment, a **dedicated REST API** has been developed and integrated via the **`ordonnance_api` branch**, enabling seamless interaction with the prescription analysis pipeline.

 ---

 ## Key Features
-- Medical prescription analysis from **images or text**
+- Medical prescription analysis from **images or raw text**
 - Robust handling of **handwritten and noisy prescriptions**
 - Structured extraction of:
   - Drug name